bt7s7k7/UCPeM/README.md

   ucpem <operation>

 Commands:
-  info        - Displays information about the current project install     - Installs all missing ports prepare     - Runs prepare scripts for all resources update      - Updates all installed ports link        - Links dependencies to resources init        - Creates a ucpem project sync        - Publishes this project for local linking unsync      - Removes this project from local linking sync with   - Syncs with a port that was published for local linking :: Arguments: <name>
+  info           - Displays information about the current project install        - Installs all missing ports install remote - Install all missing ports without using local ports prepare        - Runs prepare scripts for all resources update         - Updates all installed ports link           - Links dependencies to resources init           - Creates a ucpem project sync           - Publishes this project for local linking unsync         - Removes this project from local linking sync with      - Syncs with a port that was published for local linking :: Arguments: <name>
   unsync with    - Removes a local linked port that was synced with :: Arguments: <name>
+  run            - Runs a run script :: Arguments: <name> (...)
 ```
 Run `ucpem` without arguments to view help.